 The site was You Tube, the name I entered was The Fall.
 Yes, that band (person, really) that's one of a kind, really and truly.
 A genre unto themselves.
 One step in to the influence and you're already 3/4 of the way to obvious and unforgivable copycatdom.

-No hits, no arena shows, just a loyal following that ebbs and flows.
+No hits (perhaps in New Zealand?), no arena shows, just a loyal following that ebbs and flows.
 Never heard them?
 Take early Pavement mixed with some early Pulp and maybe you might get somewhat close.
 They can't be replicated.
 I once heard a band at the Baystate in Northampton trying to pass off their own music as original, but it was such an unabashed, by-the-numbers rip-off, that I couldn't help but yell "Hip Priest!" during a between-song lull.
 Yes, I was that ass.
 But I just couldn't abide.

 You can't really hum a bar of most of The Fall's songs, and often cannot decipher what Mark E. Smith is on about.
 After 200 listens to "Cruiser's Creek" (one of their only "hits", from 1985), I recently read it's about an office party in which a bomb goes off.
 I never knew and I kind of didn't care.
 Even when read, it's full of not even booksmart references, but in many cases, his own slang (no big wonder the oft-self-referential Mark E Smith wrote a song called "Slang King").